Weakened Merkel begins fourth term beset by challenges

 Merkel’s spokesman said she would head to France on Friday to discuss bilateral, European and international topics with President Emmanuel Macron.

+Macron congratulated Merkel in a tweet, adding: “Let’s act together to take Europe forward, faster and more strongly.”

-On Tuesday, Merkel’s spokesman said she spoke by phone with British Prime Minister Theresa May and condemned a nerve agent attack on an ex-Russian spy in England for which May held Moscow responsible. [nL8N1QW0P4]
+On Tuesday, Merkel’s spokesman said she spoke by phone with British Prime Minister Theresa May and condemned a nerve agent attack on an ex-Russian spy in England for which May held Moscow responsible.

+Merkel later said the EU would present a common stance on Russia, adding: “Nonetheless, I say we can’t break off all contacts now.”

-Despite that, Russian President Vladimir Putin congratulated Merkel on her re-election in a telegram and emphasized the importance of further developing bilateral ties, the Kremlin said.
+Russian President Vladimir Putin congratulated Merkel on her re-election in a telegram and emphasized the importance of further developing bilateral ties, the Kremlin said.

 At home, the pressure is on both sides of the coalition to deliver for their rank and file.
 Their deal includes a clause that envisages a review of the government’s progress after two years, giving each the opportunity to pull out then if it is not working for them.